MP Estate Planning UK

 Capital Gains Tax Duties

 Capital Gains Tax (CGT) is another crucial consideration when winding up a trust.
-Trustees must calculate any capital gains or losses on the disposal of trust assets.
-The CGT liability will depend on the gain made on the disposal and the applicable tax rate.
+When assets are distributed from a trust to beneficiaries, this is treated as a disposal for CGT purposes.
+Trustees must calculate any capital gains or losses on the assets being distributed.

 Reporting to HMRC

-Trustees have a duty to report the trust’s tax obligations to HMRC.
-This includes submitting the necessary tax returns and paying any tax due.
-Failure to comply with HMRC regulations can result in penalties.
+Trustees have a legal duty to report the trust’s tax obligations to HMRC.
+This includes submitting the necessary tax returns and paying any tax due before the trust is formally wound up.
+Failure to comply can result in penalties and interest charges — and the trustees may be personally liable.

-2. File the Trust and Estate Tax Return (SA900) on time.
+2. File a final Trust and Estate Tax Return (SA900) covering the period up to the date of closure.

-3. Pay any tax due by the relevant deadline.
+3. Pay any outstanding income tax, CGT, or IHT exit charges by the relevant deadlines.

 An intricate illustration of the tax implications of closing a trust, with a meticulously detailed scene.
 In the foreground, a trustee meticulously winding up the complex mechanisms of a trust, gears and cogs turning with precision.
 In the middle ground, financial documents and ledgers are scattered, highlighting the administrative and legal complexities.
 The background depicts a dimly lit, wood-paneled office, casting a somber, serious tone befitting the gravity of the task at hand.
 Warm, muted lighting illuminates the scene, creating a sense of concentration and focus.
 The overall composition conveys the careful, deliberate process of navigating the tax implications of trust dissolution.